-Total Image Converter X is the right solution to be setup on web-servers, used from service, launched within other programs by command line
+Total Image Converter X is the right solution to be setup on web-servers.

 Total Image ConverterX is the right converter to be setup on web-servers.
 It acts just like common image converter (changes size or format of images) and it runs on servers, which most image converters don't do.
 Total Image Converter X includes Active X.